SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 ### Doing it ourselves?

 There are very significant economies of scale associated with data centre operation.
 There is also now very little gained from locating data centres closer to users, as edge computing has solved latency issues for most use cases.
 So for most universities, outsourcing makes sense.
 However, there are other factors to bear in mind.
-Universities already frequently operate their own small on-site data centres for resilience.
+Universities already frequently operate their own small on-prem data centres for resilience.

 Data centres can be integrated into local heating infrastructure e.g. the supercomputer [LUMI](https://www.lumi-supercomputer.eu/deep-dive-into-the-building-of-the-lumi-data-center/)’s “waste heat will account for about 20 percent of the district heating in the city of Kajaani” ([Jakobsson 2021](https://www.zotero.org/google-docs/?SCfseh)).
 The University of Edinburgh is home to the [Advanced Computing Centre](https://www.epcc.ed.ac.uk/) at Easter Bush, near Edinburgh.
 It provides HPC and data services to academia and the private sector.
 It is currently part of a pilot study for a novel geobattery technology for recycling heat from cooling facilities [(Fraser-Harris et al. 2022)](https://doi.org/10.3389/esss.2022.10047).